 This morning is an uninviting, monotone of grey, and our eclectic bird family, which we enjoy watching as they snack on the millet, bread, and nuts we put out, seem to be on vacation at other neighborhood feeding stations.
 Curling up in a ball under the covers, like a cozy feline, feels utterly attractive to me at the moment.
 I am motionless—for now, at least.
 My mind and body tell me to pay heed to a more leisurely tempo and thus preserve my transiently depleted energies.
 My inner self asks: “so, tell me what you are most in need of?
 What is your heart whispering?”

-Mommy and her kids relaxing in years past
+Mama Cat and her kids relaxing some years back

 In retrospect, it seems my psyche was already preparing me for the drastic changes ahead.
 On December 16, before I had any conscious inkling we’d begin a new year without our Zoe, I drew my annual Sacred Path Card™.1 It was #17, the Moon Lodge card, which denotes “Retreat.”
 In essence, this card suggests a period that is barren and infertile.
 Thus, I must allow ample time for entering the silence of my inner sanctuary, there to trust whatever guidance comes from deep stillness and intuitive receptivity.
 My best course is to withdraw, rest, replenish, reconnect inwardly, and receive.
 While respecting this cyclic need for inner solitude, my cup will gently re-fill.
 And when the time is ripe to re-engage, I can begin our emerging chapter, brightened and vibrant.